saibel203/workForYou/README.md

 - [x] account confirmation
 - [x] password recovery
 - [x] password change
-- [ ] authentication with google, linkedin, etc
+- [ ] authentication with google, linkedin, etc (add IdentityServer)
 - [x] profile change for candidate or employer
 - [x] CRUD operations for vacancies for the employer
 - [x] for a candidate - a list of vacancies; for an employee - a list of workers
-- [ ] make filters for searching vacancies and candidates: country, work experience, employment, company type, salary from..., English level, technical / non-technical tags, simple search
+- [x] make filters for searching vacancies and candidates: country, work experience, employment, company type, salary from..., English level, technical / non-technical tags, simple search
 - [x] possibility to save vacancies or candidates (saved list)
 - [x] mini-rating of vacancies: views, number of reviews, number of saves, etc
 - [ ] the possibility to subscribe to the company: when new vacancies appear - a letter to the mail or a message; or make them hidden
-- [ ] list of recommendations for the candidate
+- [ ] list of recommendations for the candidate.
+When a candidate goes to the job page, they see a list of similarities with their profile
-- [ ] the ability to communicate via chat or write to the mail
+- [x] the ability to communicate via chat
+- [ ] notification system when interacting with the chat and receiving feedback from the candidate
+- [ ] changing the user's photo on the profile page
+- [ ] redesign the profile change system

+## Stack
+- ASP.NET core MVC (+ Web API)
+- HTML/CSS JavaScript (TypeScript, Bootstrap)
+- T-SQL (MS SQL), EntityFrameworkCore
+- SignalR

 ## Install instruction
 1. Clone the repository.
 This can be done using one of the following steps: